G-Node/python-odml/doc/tutorial.rst

 - Author: Arthur Dent

 If you changed the entries to your needs, you get with the 'Forward' button to the next window, where you can chose, if you provided a link to a terminology repository as document attribute, a set of top section out of your specified terminology.
 You don't need to select a section.
 This is optional.

 If you click then 'Forward' and 'Apply' you will get back to the actual odML-Editor window, which we described in the 'Introduction to odml'.
-You can see your document attributes in the bottom attributes window.
+You can see your document attributes in the Attributes window at the bottom.
 You can also see, if you didn't select already some top section out of the terminology, that the sections and the properties window of the odML-Editor are empty.

 ... using Python
 ****************